Green River Lakes Wind River Range

 Red Tape: As of 2019, no permits are needed

 Make sure you take along plenty of insect repellant.
-The Winds are notorious for its ravenous hordes of mosquitoes and flies.
+The Winds are especially notorious for their ravenous hordes of mosquitoes and flies.
 Although they weren’t too bad during my trip in mid-August.
 Also, be prepared for dramatic weather changes.
 I had great weather on my trip but the wind was brutal for several days.

 The town of Pinedale makes a great base for multiple trips into the Winds.
 It has everything you’ll need, from good food and lodging to one of my favorite outdoor recreation stores, the Great Outdoor Shop.
 It’s stocked with everything needed for a successful trip, including a very knowledgeable and friendly staff.
 Don’t visit Pinedale without dropping in!
 Right next door to the great Outdoor Shop is the best place to go for a post-trip meal, the Wind River Brewing Company.
 They have excellent burgers and great brews!